Andrei Prepeliță

-Andrei Prepeliță (born 8 December 1985) is a Romanian professional football manager and former player, who played mainly as a defensive midfielder, currently in charge of Liga I club Unirea Slobozia.
+Andrei Prepeliță (born 8 December 1985) is a Romanian professional football manager and former player, who played mainly as a defensive midfielder.

 Club career

 Argeș Pitești and Universitatea Craiova

 Prepeliță was born on 8 December 1985 in Slatina, Romania and began playing organized football under the guidance of his father Constantin at CSȘ Slobozia.
 He completed his junior years at Argeș Pitești, being brought there by Viorel Moiceanu.
 He made his debut for the first team on 7 May 2003 under coach Ion Moldovan in a Liga I match which ended with a 1–0 loss to Gloria Bistrița.
 On 1 May 2004, he scored his first league goal in a 4–1 home win over Național București.
 After five seasons, Prepeliță was transferred by Argeș together with teammate Ciprian Tănasă to Universitatea Craiova for €1.5 million.
 He played regularly for "U" Craiova during his four-season spell.

 Steaua București

 On 2 August 2011, Prepeliță signed a four-year contract with Steaua București.
 During his first three seasons, Prepeliță won two titles and the 2013 Supercupa României under coach Laurențiu Reghecampf.
 In his last season under the guidance of coach Constantin Gâlcă he helped the club win The Treble, consisting of the championship title, the Cupa României and the Cupa Ligii.

 Prepeliță also had some European performances with The Military Men as they reached the Europa League group phase three times, passing it twice.
 The first was in the 2011–12 season when the club was eliminated in the round of 32 by Twente.
 The second time was in the 2012–13 edition when they reached the round of 16, being defeated by Chelsea after getting past Ajax Amsterdam in the previous phase.
 The team also reached the 2013–14 Champions League group stage, where Prepeliță played in a draw against Schalke 04 and a loss to Chelsea.